Princeton, New Jersey: Healthcare

 Penn Medicine Princeton Medical Center (commonly abbreviated as "PMC") is a regional hospital and healthcare network located in neighboring Plainsboro Township.
 The hospital serves the greater Princeton region in Central Jersey.
 It is owned by the Penn Medicine Health System and is the only hospital of such in the state of New Jersey.
 PMC is a 355-bed non-profit, tertiary, and academic medical center.
 It is a major university hospital of the Robert Wood Johnson Medical School of Rutgers University and has a helipad to handle transport critical patients from and to other hospitals via PennStar.
-The hospital was previously located in Princeton on Witherspoon Street until May 2012, when the new location opened off of U.S. Route 1 in Plainsboro.
+The hospital was previously located in Princeton on Witherspoon Street until May 2012, when the new location opened off U.S. Route 1 in Plainsboro.
 The new hospital was designed by a joint venture between HOK and RMJM Hiller.

 Other nearby regional hospitals and healthcare networks that are accessible to Princeton include the Hamilton Township division and the New Brunswick division of Robert Wood Johnson University Hospital (RWJUH), along with Saint Peter's University Hospital, also in New Brunswick.
 Princeton University's Frist Campus Center was used for the aerial views of the fictional Princeton‑Plainsboro Teaching Hospital, as seen in the television series House.